zchking/docs/pages/katalon-studio/tutorials/integrate_with_kobiton.md

 permalink: katalon-studio/tutorials/integrate_with_kobiton.html
 description: "Using Katalon Studio, you can easily execute automated tests on Kobiton’s devices, thanks to the built-in integration feature supported by Katalon Studio."
 ---
 Mobile app cloud-based devices can be a good option for mobile testing teams that have limited access to real devices.
 Kobiton is a powerful mobile device platform offers real mobile devices for both testers and developers.
-Using Katalon Studio, you can easily execute automated tests on Kobiton’s devices, thanks to the built-in integration feature supported by Katalon Studio.
+Using Katalon Studio, you can easily execute automated tests on Kobiton's devices, thanks to the built-in integration feature supported by Katalon Studio.

 This tutorial will walk you through basic steps to setup the integration between Katalon Studio and Kobiton.